VChristlein/dgmp/README.md

 This repository contains the code to reproduce the evaluations of the following publication:

 _V.
-Christlein, L. Spranger, M. Seuret, A. Nicolaou, P. Král, A. Maier, "Deep Generalized Max Pooling," in 15th International Conference on Document Analysis and Recognition, Sep.
-2019, Sydney, Australia_
+Christlein, L. Spranger, M. Seuret, A. Nicolaou, P. Král, A. Maier.
+"Deep Generalized Max Pooling." arXiv preprint arXiv:1908.05040 (2019)._

+It will be presented soon at the 15th International Conference on Document Analysis and Recognition, Sep.
+2019, Sydney, Australia

 ## Abstract:
 > Global pooling layers are an essential part of Convolutional Neural Networks